topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
+This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
 Once the code is successfully flashed and executed, pressing the button will turn on LED01 and LED03, while releasing the button will turn on LED02 and LED04.
 The system continuously monitors the button state and updates the LED status in real time with a 50 ms polling interval.
 </br></br></br></br>

 # 3. VCP-G I2C
 ---
-This chapter provides instructions for configuring Inter-Integrated Circuit (I2C) communication on the TOPST VCP-G board running FreeRTOS.
+This chapter provides instructions for configuring Inter-Integrated Circuit (I2C) communication on the VCP-G running FreeRTOS.
 I2C is a two-wire, synchronous communication protocol designed for efficient data exchange between multiple devices.
 It operates with a serial data line (SDA) and a serial clock line (SCL), allowing multiple peripherals to communicate with a microcontroller using unique addresses.
 I2C supports both master-slave communication and multi-master configurations, making it ideal for connecting sensors, displays, and other low-speed devices while minimizing the number of required connections.
 </br></br></br>

 ## 3.1 vcpI2C_LCD1602
 ---
-This example program demonstrates how the TOPST VCP-G board controls an LCD1602 display using the I2C communication protocol.
+This example program demonstrates how the VCP-G board controls an LCD1602 display using the I2C communication protocol.
 The LCD1602 is a 16-character, 2-line liquid crystal display commonly used in embedded system projects.
 By utilizing the LiquidCrystal_I2C library, the board sends commands and data over the I2C bus to efficiently control the display.
 In this example, the LCD is initialized and the backlight is enabled for clear visibility.
 The program then positions the cursor to display the text Hello TOPST on the screen.
 </br></br>